jquery/learn.jquery.com/page/outside-the-browser/building-windows-store-apps-with-jquery.md

 ### No More Same-Origin Issues

 The power to utilize remote services is part of what makes the web great.
-In a traditional browser we have origin issues which gave rise to solutions like JSON, and ultimately CORS.
+In a traditional browser you have origin issues which gave rise to solutions like JSON, and ultimately CORS.
 Because Windows Store applications run on the operating system, origin is irrelevant.

 ```javascript
 $.ajax("http://api.twitter.com/1/statuses/user_timeline.json", {